ailab-bio/GraphINVENT2/tutorials/01_preprocessing.md

 Before training any model, your raw SMILES data must be converted into HDF5 format.
-This step encodes each molecule as a sequence of subgraphs (its **decoding route**) and stores the node features, edge features, and target Action Probability Distributions (APDs) in a compact binary format that the data loader can stream efficiently during training.
+This step encodes each molecule as a sequence of subgraphs (its **decoding route**) and stores the node features, edge features, and target Action Probability Distributions (action probabilities) in a compact binary format that the data loader can stream efficiently during training.

 ---